|

 very popular with modern astronomers and Christmas television

-such as Dr. Seymour, feel this is highly unlikely.
-This very
+and certain astronomers, such as Dr. Seymour, feel this is

-strong merit.
-Dr. Percy Seymour has combined this with the
+appears to have strong merit.
+Dr. Percy Seymour has combined

-triple conjunction of Jupiter and Saturn and come up with
+this with the triple conjunction of Jupiter and Saturn and

 What's fascinating is that... according to Oriental Orthodox

-helically calculated (Sun centered) "Star of David" configuration
+A helically calculated (Sun centered) "Star of David"

-- This is generally thought to be the wildest astrological
+configuration - This is generally thought to be the wildest

 The